influxdata/docs-v2/content/influxdb/cloud-serverless/guides/migrate-data/migrate-tsm-to-serverless.md

 In the [migration Flux script below](#migration-flux-script), add a custom function that determines what measurement a field should be written to based on predefined groups of fields.
-Apply the new custom function to the existing the `data()` function.
+Call the new custom function from within the existing the `data()` function.
 For example:

 ```javascript